EEN421/EEN421.github.io/_posts/💡 KQL Query of the Week #3.md

 <br/><br/>

-# 🖥️ Query #3 — Which Accounts Are Throwing This Event ID?
+# 🖥️ Query #3 — Bonus: Which Devices Are Driving the Noise?

+Sometimes the problem isn’t who — it’s where.
 This query answers a simple but powerful question: “Which computers are generating the most of Event ID 4663?” <br/>
 > 4663 = An attempt was made to access an object — commonly used for file/folder auditing noise-hunting and investigation.)

 ```kql